 Though startled, Little Red remembered her grandmotherโs lessons about staying calm.
 “Good morning, sir,” she said politely.
 I’m gathering herbs for my grandmother.
 She’s not feeling well.โ

-The wolf’s ears perked up.
 “Is that so?
-And where might your grandmother live?”
+And where might your grandmother live?” he asked, his voice smoother than his conscience.

 Little Red hesitated, but the wolf’s friendly demeanor disarmed her.
 “Just beyond the clearing, in the little cottage with the blue door,” she explained.